forestobservatory/cfo-big-trees/README.md

 There are a series of data sets we work with in this project that are either too large to share (CFO geotiffs) or contain confidential information (FIA locations).
 The project partners have established a Google Drive directory that contains this data - at least some of it.
 But we still need to develop common scripts/workflows to consistently analyze these data

 The workaround for this is for project parters to download the relevant datasets they need, and store them in `data/`.
 This directory is ignored via the repository's `.gitignore` file, which means that any file in that directory will not be committed to git.
+All paths to data files in code should point to `data/`.

 ---